idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Uniform color for search buttons in the search bar.
 - In "Shorten match information" option of the Matchboard, the length of the shortened resource name is increased to 4 characters.

 The 4-letter short names for MT services are in the new build (*2018030401*).
 The build also lets the user change the color of the Search bar at the top of the UI via View > Colors > Searchbar color menu.

+The new build (*2018030502*) of update 1 is available.
+It improves Ms PowerPoint filter by including diagrams' data for translation.
+Please perform the update as described in the announcement above.
+If you are in the middle of PowerPoint document translation, please update after you finish your current project.

 ## 2018 - Akua - 20180118